bkamins/JuliaForDataAnalysis/README.md

   and everything is set up to work with the materials presented in the book.

 Additional instructions how to manage your Julia installation are given in Appendix A to the book.
+In particular I explain there how to perform a correct configuration of your environment when doing:
+* integration with Python using the PyCall.jl package;
+* integration with R using the RCall.jl package;
+* installation of Plots.jl (which by default uses the GR Framework that requires installation of extra dependencies on operating system level under Linux).

 In particular, if you use
 [Visual Studio Code](https://code.visualstudio.com/) with